Cleveland Philharmonic Junior Choir - a great singing opportunity for children!

 They use printed music, and are taught how to read the notes, signs and strange words!

-Parents can sit at the back of the church and listen if they wish – and many do.
+Parents can sit in the church and listen if they wish – and many do.
 Alternatively, parents and siblings can sit in the foyer where there are tables and chairs.
 Tea, coffee and biscuits are provided.

 What about performances?

-See Recent events for news and photos of past events for the CPJC.
+See further below for news and photos of recent events and concerts for the choirs.

 - A white long-sleeved shirt – like a school shirt